havarunner/havarunner/README.md

 Suites are a way to group tests and pass them shared data.

-Suites are comprised of *suite members*, and HavaRunner instantiates each member by passing it the `suiteObject`.
+Suites are comprised of *suite members*.
+Tests declare their suite membership with the `@PartOf` annotation.
+When instantiating the test class, HavaRunner will pass the `suiteObject` to the test instance.

 Because suites are instantiated only once, their constructors are an ideal place to perform heavy setup logic, such as launching a web server.

-JVM will call the `afterSuite` method of the suite in the shutdown hook.

 ````java
 package your.app;